Skip to main content

 Standard Residential Sizes

-Most Denver-area prefabricated chimneys fall into common dimensional ranges:
+Most Denver-area prefab chimneys land in a few common size ranges:

 Chase Dimension Range Typical Applications Fabrication Notes